 If you have any questions about our collection or inquiries related to your research, please email us at maps@nypl.org

-You can make a virtual consultation with our reference librarians to talk about your research and formulate next steps.
-Click here to make a virtual consultation appointment.
+You can make a virtual or in-person consultation with our reference staff to talk about your research and formulate next steps.
+Click here to make a consultation appointment.

 For certain cartographic items in the Map Division, you will need to register for a NYPL Special Collections account.
 With this account, you can request cartographic materials to view in advance of your visit.